icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [npm-mfe-live-reload](https://www.npmjs.com/package/npm-mfe-live-reload) - This tool is designed to work in development mode and helps automatically reload the shell application when changes are detected in remote microfrontend applications.
 * [ngx-remote-component](https://github.com/eurusik/ngx-remote-component) - An Angular library for loading remote components dynamically in Nx workspaces.
 * [ngx-mf-remote-loader](https://github.com/eurusik/ngx-mf-remote-loader) - SSR-compatible dynamic remote module loader for Angular + Nx Micro Frontends.
-* [nx-mf-remote-loader-generator](https://github.com/eurusik/nx-mf-remote-loader-generator) - A Nx generator for creating and exposing remote components with SSR support in Module Federation.
-This generator works in conjunction with `ngx-mf-remote-loader` to provide seamless SSR support for remote components.

 #### Monorepos